califf653/Final_Project_MUSA550/index.md

 Through altair plots, maps, and holoviz maps, I wanted to visualze whether there was an overlap between health, wealth, and nature.

-I used data from [The CDC](https://chronicdata.cdc.gov/500-Cities-Places/500-Cities-Census-Tract-level-Data-GIS-Friendly-Fo/k86t-wghb).
+I used data from [the CDC](https://chronicdata.cdc.gov/500-Cities-Places/500-Cities-Census-Tract-level-Data-GIS-Friendly-Fo/k86t-wghb).

-# Part 1 - Understanding Health
+## Part 1 - Understanding Health

 To understand health, I wanted to start by investigating the relationship between access to healthcare and health issues.
 To find this relationship, I used scatterplots.
 If the dots are generally trending up and right, it means that the more people without access to healthcare there are, the more incidence of that disease.
+I assume that a higher lack of healthcare means higher unemployment and higher poverty rates.
 Below I will show those relationships.

 ### Asthma

-I wanted to start by understanding the relationship between access to healthcare and health issues.
-I started by looking at the relationship between access to healthcare and asthma.
-Below is a chart that shows this relationship.
+The first relationship I plotted was that of the prevalence of asthma and a lack of healthcare.
+The scatter plot shows that a larger population without healthcare also generally implies a higher population with asthma.
+However, there are some outliers, particularly in smaller cities.
+Perhaps ashtma is more related to an environmental issue or genetics than it is to healthcare access.

-<div id="altair-cityasthma"></div>
+<div id="altair-asthma"></div>

 ### Tooth Loss

-Lastly, the measles incidence produced using the HvPlot package:
+The second relationship I looked at was between access to healthcare and tooth loss.
+Half of all Americans don't have access to dental helathcare.
+The reason for poor dental health is often from [sugary food being more affordable](https://plutusfoundation.org/2020/healthy-eating-budget/#:~:text=Unhealthy%20food%20choices%20tend%20to,purchase%20cheap%20premade%20frozen%20dinners) than organic produce (not to mention more time saving).
+The effects of this [range from](https://longreads.com/2017/05/18/rich-teeth-poor-teeth-life-along-the-dental-divide/) reinforcing the cycle of poverty to opiod addiction and life-threatening antibiotic resistance.
+Dental health is an often overlooked indicator of wealth and a pressing issue in the US.
+Let's see if the numbers tell the same story.

+<div id="altair-teeth"></div>

+Here, the numbers much more strongly show a correlation between tooth loss and access to healthcare.
+There is a linear relationship between the two in every city.

+### Cancer

-<div id="hv-chart-1"></div>
+<div id="altair-teeth"></div>

+From the charts, cancer seems to be a much less discriminating illness.
+Its incidence has little to do with access to healthcare; incidence seems to cluster and even trend downwards as access to healthcare decreases.

+### Diabetes

+Diabetes is another

 ## Notes